JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Multinode Setup Updates

-The "Processing user requests to modify data" responsibility was renamed to "Handling UI actions and load balancing user requests".
+* The "Processing user requests to modify data" responsibility was renamed to "Handling UI actions and load balancing user requests".
+* Main TeamCity nodes have all responsibilities enabled by default.
+Starting with version 2023.05, you can manually disable most of them.
+Due to this change, the `[data_directory](teamcity-data-directory.md)/config/nodes-config.xml` file now lists all responsibilities assigned to a main node.
+Previously, this file listed only the "MAIN_NODE" responsibility for main nodes.

 See the What's New page for more responsibility-related changes: [](what-s-new-in-teamcity.md#Multinode+Setup+Enhancements).

 ## Changes from 2022.10.2 to 2022.10.3